ocastilloreyes/petgem/README.md

 # petgem
-Welcome to petgem.
+Welcome to PETGEM.
 This code is a parallel python modelling tool for 3D Controlled-Source Electromagnetic Method (3D CSEM) in geophysics using edge finite elements (Nedelec finite elements).

 A larger description can be found in:

-Castillo-Reyes, O., de la Puente, J., Cela, J.M., 2018.
-PETGEM: A parallel code for 3D CSEM forward modeling using edge finite elements.
-Computers & Geosciences.
+Castillo-Reyes, O., de la Puente, J., Cela, J. M. (2018). *PETGEM: A parallel code for 3D CSEM forward modeling using edge finite elements*.
+Computers & Geosciences, vol 119: 123-136.
+ISSN 0098-3004,  Elsevier. https://doi.org/10.1016/j.cageo.2018.07.005

 Dependencies